Degenerative bone disease overview

 Although degenerative joint disease cannot be cured, it can be effectively managed through nonsurgical methods in many cases.
 Some of the more commonly used approaches include:

-- Behavior modification, such as adjusting posture or getting more low-impact exercise to increase spinal strength and flexibility
+- Low-impact exercises to increase spinal strength and flexibility

 - Physical therapy and targeted stretching

-Laser Spine Institute offers a minimally invasive alternative to open spine neck and back procedures.
-If you have degenerative joint disease of the spine and you’d like to learn if you’re a candidate for our outpatient spine surgery, contact us today.
+In certain cases, several weeks or months of trial and error with different nonsurgical approaches might not provide the patient with significant relief from symptoms.
+That is when surgery may become an option.
+For instance, Laser Spine Institute offers a safer and effective alternative to traditional open neck and back procedures in the form of minimally invasive spine surgery.^ If you have degenerative joint disease of the spine and you’d like to learn if you’re a candidate for our outpatient spine surgery, reach out to us today.